my443/EarthProtector/readme.md

 	-Lose: If there are too many aliens that appear on the screen. (or if to many get to the bottom - see below.)
 3. It would be nice to add movement to the aliens.
 Each ship could have an x, y, and direction (and maybe later a speed.)
 The aliens could be moving towards earth.
 4. The aliens, and the crosshairs, should only be allowed to move within the screen (limit where they can go. )
+5. Add a welcome screen and a game-over screen.
+6. Paint stars in the background.